rehierl/node-tree-outliner/0-1-mixed/0-x-hierarchy.md

 * typically as a pyramid
 * i.e. apex at the top, base at the bottom level
 * tree-mapping - e.g. via nested rectangular areas
-* radial trees - hierarchy in the center, first level on the first outer circle/orbit
+* radial trees - root in the center, first level on the first outer circle/orbit, next level on the next outer circle/orbit
 * fractal maps - (no further info)

 visual hierarchy